 Intercultural Statements Possible Topics Through the target language, learners identify and investigate typical products related to everyday life in the target culture(s) and in the learners' own culture.
 They use their insights to infer perspectives (attitudes, values, beliefs, the way a native speaker living in the target culture interprets meaning) of the target culture society.
-Current events, contemporary and emerging global issues, population, migration, environment, discrimination, resources.
+Immigration, history, visual and performing arts, literature, climate, subject area content, population.
 Learners recognize and identify a few typical practices of the target culture in order to gain understanding of the perspectives of the target culture(s) and their societies.
+Awareness of climate change in the target language areas of the world, immigration effects on the target culture and the students' own cultures, population trends in the target culture(s) and the students' own cultures, reflection of a society in its fine and practical arts.